Your area Not set — showing everywhere

 Addressed

-Mia, a senior at AITE, shared that she will be attending Brandeis University in the fall.
-She detailed her intended double major in health science and biology, along with a minor in literature.
+Mia, a senior at AITE, shared that she will be attending Brandeis University.
+She plans to double major in health science, social policy, and biology, with a minor in literature.
 Key concern

 Board response